sensemore/code.sensemore.io/docs/senseway_system_integration.md

 ### <span style="color: rgb(240,95,34)">HTTP</span>

+Senseway can be controlled over HTTP, allowing for configuration modifications and measurement actions on attached devices.
+Accessing HTTP endpoints requires an initial login, after which the received token must be used for subsequent communications.
+Detailed information about HTTP endpoints, including those utilized by the Senseway Configuration Web Page, is available in the HTTP Integration section.

 ## <span style="color: rgb(240,95,34)">MQTT Integration</span>

 This section explains which topics to use when communicating with Senseway over MQTT and how messages should be interpreted.